-Through the Forward Capacity Market, Demand Resources (“DR”) can be procured to provide capacity and have future commitments similar to that of a generator.
-There are currently two categories of DR in the FCM: Passive Demand Resources (“Passive DR”) and Active Demand Resources (“Active DR”).
+Through the Forward Capacity Market, Demand Resources (DR) can be procured to provide capacity and have future commitments similar to that of a generation resource.
+There are currently two categories of DR in the FCM: Passive Demand Resources (Passive DR) and Active Demand Resources (Active DR).
 Passive DR consists of two types of Resources: On-Peak and Seasonal Peak.
-Active DR reduces load based on ISO-NE instructions under real-time system conditions.
-Active DR consists of Real-Time Demand Response resources (“RTDR”) and Real-Time Emergency Generation resources (“RTEG”).
-After June 2017, RTDR will be replaced with Demand Response Capacity Resources (“DRCR”).
+Active DR reduces load based on ISO instructions under real-time system conditions.
+Active DR consists of Real-Time Demand Response resources (RTDR).
+Effective June 1, 2018, RTDR will be replaced with Demand Response Capacity Resources (DRCR).

+Energy Efficiency beyond FCM Horizon

 In addition to the demand resources mentioned above that are procured through the FCM, the ISO forecasts Energy Efficiency as a part of the annual CELT forecast.
-This Energy Efficiency is a form of passive DR but is treated separately as it is forecasted beyond the FCM horizon.
+This energy efficiency is a form of Passive DR but is treated separately as it is forecasted beyond the FCM horizon.
 This DR is included for studies that analyze time periods beyond the FCM horizon.

+Modeling Demand Resources

 The modeling of Demand Resources in planning studies varies with the type of study and the load level being studied.
-Demand Resources and their modeling are described fully in Appendix C – Guidelines for Treatment of Demand Resources in System Planning AnalysisAppendix C, “Guidelines for Treatment of Demand Resources in System Planning Analyses”.
+Demand Resources and their modeling are described fully in Appendix C – Guidelines for Treatment of Demand Resources in System Planning Analysis.

-Demand Resources will not be modeled explicitly in the fixed load level cases representing shoulder, light and minimum loads, because the impact of Demand Resources was included in the actual measured load used to establish the fixed load levels (see Section 2.2.15, “Assumptions Concerning Load”).2.2.3
+Demand Resources will not be modeled explicitly in the Intermediate, Light, and Minimum Load level cases because the impact of Demand Resources was included in the actual measured load used to establish the fixed load levels (see Section 2.2.1).

+Behind the Meter Mill Generation

+Several industrial mill facilities in Maine have on-site generation that reduces their net load as experienced by the transmission system.
+This behind-the-meter generation is explicitly modeled in the ISO base case to account for a sudden load increase following the loss of this generation in steady state and transient stability analyses.
+Each industrial facility has a contractual load limit with the interconnecting transmission owner.
+For transmission planning studies, the entire facility is modeled such that if the largest generator is lost, the net flow into the facility would be at the contractual limit.
+See Section 2.2.3 for a description of the manufacturing load.

 Phase Angle Regulators

-The modeling of each Phase Shifting Transformers (Phase Angle Regulators) is described in Appendix G – New EnglandISO New England’s Reference Document for Base Modeling of Transmission System Elements in New England.
-This document is located in the ISO New England Planning Procedures subdirectory of the Rules & Procedures directory, on the ISO New England web site and is included as Appendix G to this guide.
-Modeling of phase shifting transformers in power flow studies is also addressed in Section 4.1.3.226.
+A summary of each Phase Shifting Transformer (Phase Angle Regulators or PARs) in New England is described in this section (See Appendix G – Phase Shifting Transformers Modeling Guide for ISO New England Network Model for a detailed description of each PAR’s operation.)
+Modeling of phase shifting transformers in steady state power flow studies is also addressed in Section 4.1.3.2.

-Phase Shifting Transformers are used by system operators in the following locations within New England to control active (real) power flows on the transmission system within operating limits.
+PARs are used by system operators in the following locations within New England to control active (real) power flows on the transmission system within operating limits.

-The Saco Valley / Y138 Phase Shifter is located along the New Hampshire – Maine border, and is used to control 115 kV tie flow along the Y138 line into central New Hampshire
+Saco Valley / Y138 Phase Shifter – It is located along the New Hampshire – Maine border, and is used to control power flow along the 115 kV Y138 line into central New Hampshire.

-The Sandbar Phase Shifter is located along the Vermont – New York border, and is used to control power flow into the northwest Vermont load pocket from northeast New York
+Sandbar Phase Shifter – It is located along the Vermont – New York border, and is used to control power flow along the 115 kV PV-20 line into the northwest Vermont load pocket from northeast New York.

-The Blissville Phase Shifter is located along the Vermont – New York border, and is mainly used to prevent overloads on the New York side
+Blissville Phase Shifter – It is located along the Vermont – New York border, and is mainly used to prevent overloads on the New York side by controlling power flow on the 115 kV K7 line.

-The Granite Phase Shifters are located in Vermont and are mainly used to control flow on the 230 kV line between New Hampshire and Vermont
+Granite Phase Shifters – They are located in Vermont and are mainly used to control power flow on the 230 kV F206 line between New Hampshire and Vermont